-The last month of the year 2008 is about to begin.
+The last 2 months of the year 2017 have begun.
 It’s an exciting time.
 Halloween has come and gone, and now we have Thanksgiving, Christmas and New Year’s Eve to await.
 Many will be observing Hanukkah and Kwanzaa.

 There will be many celebrations and gatherings to come, religious rituals observed, shopping expeditions or nightmares (unless you’re already finished), card and gift exchanging, and many meals shared.
 At least that will be the case for many.

-The following are some ideas to revisit often over the weeks to come.
+The following are some holiday reminder ideas to revisit often over the weeks to come.
 Embrace them or not, but do consider them.

 1. Avoid Stress.

 Don’t spend more than you can afford, go to too many parties or events, or lose yourself in work.
 Try to maintain a balance in your life.
 If you are worried about having a job next year, don’t go on a spending/gift-buying spree you cannot afford for one day in the year.
 If you find it difficult to accept gifts when you know you cannot afford to reciprocate, tell your family and loved ones you would like to exchange gifts next year when you are more certain of your finances.
 Accept and extend invitations as appropriate to your schedule.
 If you have much to accomplish at work, don’t go to parties just because you’ve been invited.
 Keep your schedule realistic.
 In addition, work will always be important because it represents your livelihood; however, it is not more important than the people in your life.
 Make time for them and try to be available to them.